nexiality/documentation/userguide/InstallingNexial.md

    For now, don't worry too much about these logs.
 The most critical portion is near the end where Nexial reports a summary of the test.
 The above screenshot showed that 1 iteration ran, with 1 step completed within 842ms.
-7. If you have the `assistantMode` turned on, then the output file should have been opened as well.
+7. If you have `openResult` set as `on` or `true`, then the output file should have been opened as well.
    You see the first line (Row 4) looking something like this:<br/>
    ![output](image/InstallingNexial_13.png)